owid/etl/docs/guides/data-work/update-data.md

     In a nutshell, these are the steps to follow:

-    - Create a _reference git branch_.
+    - Switch to `master` branch and ensure it's up-to-date.
     - Use the ETL Dashboard to create new versions of the steps (by duplicating the old ones).
-    - Commit the new files (without any further changes, and without committing changes to the dag) and push them to the _reference_ branch.
-    - Create a _review_ branch (which is a sub-branch of the _reference_ branch) and a draft pull request (PR), which will also create a staging server where your chart work will take place.
+    - ETL Dashboard will suggest to run the following command to create PR and commit steps
+        ```bash
+        etl d pr update-{short_name} --title ":bar_chart: Update {short_name}" --step-update
+        ```
+    - Copy the command and run it.
+It will commit the steps and create a PR with staging server.
     - Adapt the code of the new steps and ensure ETL (e.g. `etlr step-names --grapher`) can execute them successfully.
-    - Commit changes to the code to the _review_ branch.
+    - Commit changes to the code.
     - Use Indicator Upgrader to update the charts (so they use the new variables instead of the old ones).
         - If needed, adapt existing charts or create new ones on the staging server.
     - Archive old steps (i.e. move old steps from the dag to the archive dag).
-    - Commit all your final work to the _review_ branch, and set your PR (merging _review_ to _reference_) to be ready for review.
+    - Commit all your final work and set your PR to be ready for review.
         - Make further changes, if suggested by the reviewer.
-    - Once approved, edit your PR, so that it merges _review_ to `master`, and merge the PR.
+    - Once approved, merge the PR.
     - Archive old grapher dataset(s).
     - Announce your update.